 Pursuant to the provisions of the Property Tax (Amendment) Act, 2018, which became effective on 8 June 2018, the Property Tax waiver was extended to 30 September 2017 or such later date as the Minister of Finance may by Order prescribe.
 This legislation also revised the date of payment of the Property Tax to 30 September in every year.
 In a Media Release dated 2 May 2018, the Ministry of Finance clarified that Property Tax will become applicable from the year in which payment of the tax becomes due.
-The Company has not accrued for Property Tax as at 31 December 2019 under the Property Tax (Amendment) Act, 2018 as there is no reliable estimate of this amount as at the period end and up to the date of approval of these financial statements.
+The Company has not accrued for Property Tax as at 31 December 2020 under the Property Tax (Amendment) Act, 2018 as there is no reliable estimate of the liability and there is no clarity to the period from which the tax liability will be implemented.